spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

     SPRING_CLOUD_STREAM_KAFKA_BINDER_ZKNODES: [ZooKeeper_Service_IP_Address:ZooKeeper_Service_Port]
 ```

-Push the `UsageCostLogger` application using its manifest YAML file:
+Then you need to push the `UsageCostLogger` application by using its manifest YAML file, as follows:

 ```
 cf push -f usage-cost-logger.yml
 ```

-You can see the applications running using `cf apps` command:
+You can see the applications by running the `cf apps` command, as the folowing example (with output) shows:

 ```
 cf apps